jamesacklin/tlon-mcp-server/README.md

 # Tlon MCP Server

-An MCP (Model Context Protocol) server that provides tools for interacting with Tlon's Urbit services.
+An MCP (Model Context Protocol) server that provides tools for interacting with Tlon agents.

 ## Features

-- **send-dm tool**: Send direct messages to Urbit ships
+- **send-dm tool**: Send direct messages to other users

 ## Prerequisites

 - Node.js (v16+)
-- Access to an Urbit ship
+- A running Urbit ship

 ## Installation